selimnairb/RHESSysCalibrator/README.md

 If you are not working from a RHESSysWorkflows project, you will need to copy the necessary model files into the [correct locations](#model-directory-structure) in your calibration directory.

-Lastly, copy observed daily streamflow data for your watershed into the *obs* directory of your RHESSysCalibrator project, for example:
+Lastly, copy observed daily streamflow and precipitation data for your watershed into the *obs* directory of your RHESSysCalibrator project, for example:

     cp PATH/TO/MY_OBSERVED_DATA MY_CALIBRATION_PROJECT/obs

-Note that format as observered daily streamflow data should be the same as RHESSys climate daily timeseries, for example:
+Note that format for observered data must be a CSV file including the following columnsl:

-    1978 1 1 1
-    0.5
-    1.4
-    0.6
+    datetime,streamflow_mm,precip_mm
+    1/1/1991,3.7,0
+    1/2/1991,3.5,0
+    1/3/1991,3.51,8.4
+    1/4/1991,3.32,0.5
+    1/5/1991,3.21,0
     ...

-That is, the header is the begin year, month, day, and hour (typically 1) of the streamflow data timeseries, with one datum on each line in units of mm/day.
+The datetime column must contain the data in MM/DD/YYYY format.
+Streamflow and precipitation data must be in units of mm/day; streamflow must be in a column named "streamflow_mm", precipitation in a column named "precip_mm".
 Make sure your line endings are Unix, not Windows or Mac.

 ## Configuring a calibration session
 RHESSysCalibrator uses a file called *cmd.proto* to control how calibration runs are created.
 The typical contents of this file is: